 Skyhawk Softball | Sarah Daws - Assistant Coach

-Sarah Daws enters her ninth season as an assistant softball coach at UT Martin.
+Sarah Daws enters her 10th season as an assistant softball coach at UT Martin.
 Daws, who was a four-year member of the Skyhawk softball program as a catcher from 2001-04, works primarily with the pitchers and catchers, along with providing hitting instruction.